kranners/frappuccino/docs/VSCode.md

 ```
 **NOTE:** The name given in `registerCommand()` MUST match the name in your `contributes`.

+## Debugging and Troubleshooting

+### "Help!
+My extension won't activate and I don't know why!"

+Failures at activation can be spotted in the Extension Host logs.

+You can get to the Extension Host logs either from the Output tab, or if there is no output tab:
+1. ⌘ + ⇧ + P to open the command palette (or the Windows equivalent)
+2. Run the command *Output: Show output channels*
+3. Type *Extension Host* and hit enter.

 ## Configuration

 [*For more configuration options than are listed here, check out the extension manifest.*](https://code.visualstudio.com/api/references/extension-manifest)